Childhood & Generational Trauma Therapy

 • History of abuse due to colonization, incarcerations, oppression, and/or racism

-You may be living a very different life than your ancestors but you still carry that history in your body which manifests in anxiety, guilt, hyper-responsibility, or pressure that doesn’t feel in alignment with who you are and doesn’t fully belong to you.
+You may be living a very different life than your ancestors, but you still carry that history in your body, which manifests as anxiety, guilt, hyper responsibility, or pressure that doesn’t feel in alignment with who you are and doesn’t fully belong to you.